| Home | Books | Magazines | Bio | Favorites | Events | Interviews | FAQ | Visits | Teachers | Contact |

 from vignette, "A Day in the Life of a Mast Logger"

 Two choppers are going at it, in perfect rhythm—CHOP-back, CHOP-back.
 Chips fly through the air.
 Soon the men scramble off to the side, yelling "TIMBERRR!"
-Slowly, the mighty pine tilts, then falls with a thunderous roar. … "Yaa-hoooo!" everyone roars, jumping around and swearing a blue streak.
-"By cracky," roars Clem, "she's sound!
-The last nine or ten sticks were hollow t' the core."
+Slowly, the mighty pine tilts, then falls with a thunderous roar. … "Yaa-hoooo!" everyone hollers, jumping around and swearing a blue streak.
+"By cracky," roars Clem.
+"She's sound!
+The last ten sticks were hollow t' the core."

 from vignette, "A Day in the Life of a Chopper"